fqararyah/Fusing_DW_and_PW_on_GPUs/README.md

 # Fusing Depthwise and Pointwise Convolutions for Efficient Inference on GPUs

-This repository contains an implementation of the paper [Fusing Depthwise and Pointwise Convolutions for Efficient Inference on GPUs](https://arxiv.org/pdf/2404.19331)
+This repository contains an implementation of the paper [Fusing Depthwise and Pointwise Convolutions for Efficient Inference on GPUs](https://doi.org/10.1145/3677333.3678153)

 If you find this repository useful for your research, please use the following bibtex to cite us,

 ```
-@article{qararyah2024fusing,
+@inproceedings{qararyah2024fusing,
   title={Fusing Depthwise and Pointwise Convolutions for Efficient Inference on GPUs},
   author={Qararyah, Fareed and Azhar, Muhammad Waqar and Maleki, Mohammad Ali and Trancoso, Pedro},
-  journal={arXiv preprint arXiv:2404.19331},
+  booktitle={Workshop Proceedings of the 53rd International Conference on Parallel Processing},
+  pages={58--67},
   year={2024}
 }
 ```